in Sustainable Building Design and Construction

-The Sustainable Building Design and Construction program is an intensive, hands-on experience that puts students at the centre of the construction of a full-sized and cutting-edge sustainable building.
+The Sustainable Building Design and Construction program is an intensive, hands-on experience that puts students at the centre of the construction of a full-sized sustainable building.

 Fleming is the first College in Canada to offer a Sustainable Building Design and Construction program.
-The 20-week program, based out of the Haliburton Campus, is an intensive, hands-on experience where approximately 26 students from across Canada will design and construct a new sustainable building, showcasing green building technologies and new energy-saving techniques.
+The 20-week program, based out of the Haliburton Campus, is an intensive, hands-on experience where up to 26 students from across Canada will construct a new sustainable building, showcasing green building technologies and new energy-saving techniques.

 Established in 2005, students in the Sustainable Building Design and Construction program have successfully completed a wide variety of sustainable projects including the ones listed below.

-- 2011 Camp Maple Leaf for Military Families, Jacob's Island, Pigeon Lake
+- 2011: Camp Maple Leaf for Military Families, Pigeon Lake

 - 2008: Madoc Performing Arts Centre

 - 2007: R. D. Lawrence Place, Minden Museum and Cultural Centre

 - 2005: Haliburton 4Cs Food Bank and Lily Ann

 The curriculum of this program is unique in the world.
 Rather than focusing on niche, or specializations within the sustainable building field, we graduate people who are strong generalists with real employability skills.